bhauman/bhauman.github.com/drafts/immutable-data-service.md

 We now have a versioning system.
 It's important to note how easily available the previous versions of the document are.
-We can now chain through the history of the JSON document from it's inception.
+We can now chain through the history of the JSON document from its inception.

 It is important to note here that this provides an important contract to the consumer of this API.
 This provides an **operational guarantee**